haacked/gh-pages-demo/index.markdown

 ## Contributors

 These lovely people have contributed a change to this repository.
-If you want to see yourself in this list, [send me a pull request]({{ site.github.repository_url}})!
+If you want to see yourself in this list, send me a pull request.
+Go to the bottom for a real simple way to help.

 <ul>
 {% for contributor in site.github.contributors %}